-- determine whether to make Incremental Entry Capacity available for sale to Shipper Users and, if so, what quantity of Incremental Entry Capacity to make available. - 20.
-Without prejudice to Part A of this Statement, in determining the quantity of Obligated Entry Capacity to be made available to Shipper Users, National Grid will consider the quantity of - Non-incremental Obligated Entry Capacity; and - Incremental Obligated Entry Capacity released in previous auctions; that has not been allocated. - 21.
-Without prejudice to Part B of this Statement, Incremental Entry Capacity released in any auction, is that quantity in excess of the prevailing level of Obligated Entry Capacity.
+- determine the quantity of Obligated Entry Capacity that it will make available to Shipper Users; and - determine whether to make Incremental Entry Capacity available for sale to Shipper Users and, if so, what quantity of Incremental Entry Capacity to make available. - 20.
+Without prejudice to Part A of this Statement, in determining the quantity of Obligated Entry Capacity to be made available to Shipper Users, National Grid will consider the quantity of - Non-incremental Obligated Entry Capacity; and - Incremental Obligated Entry Capacity released in previous auctions;

+that has not been allocated.

+- 21. Without prejudice to Part B of this Statement, Incremental Entry Capacity released in any auction, is that quantity in excess of the prevailing level of Obligated Entry Capacity.
 Incremental Entry Capacity may consist of: - New Incremental Obligated Entry Capacity triggered by bids in the current auction; and/or - Non-obligated Entry Capacity.